TABLE OF CONTENTS

 - How many simultaneous users for eBooks?

 - How do I know what databases are available for my discipline and courses?

 - What services do Librarians provide to Faculty?

-- How to I embed, use or link to FMG ( Films on Demand ) in ANGEL?
+- How to I embed, use or link to FMG ( Films on Demand ) ?
 Alternately, why doesn't the FMG embed work?

 - What materials do Librarians offer to support Information Literacy, scholarly research and plagiarism awareness?

 - What are Faculty Circulation policies?

 - How can I stream FMG video and use video in my F2F class?

 - How can I link VAST video in ANGEL?

 - What types of technology support is available to my students in terms of laptops, calculators and other items needed to complete assignments?